microsoft/pybryt/docs/getting_started.rst

         pybryt.Value(length)
         return length

-Next, check your own implementation with some sample text that will also be used to test the student implementations:
+Next, we check our implementation with some text samples that we will also use to test the student implementations:

 .. code-block:: python